Suraj-Chavan1/Project-Atlas/README.md

 User Flow Link : https://drive.google.com/file/d/1n4Zuw9-QC7NzIxbbDbrtynsAy_VaDjm9/view?usp=sharing

-## Methodology
+## Understanding the Flow
 ![image](https://github.com/user-attachments/assets/10ea4420-c20e-4be0-bfdd-9728060bc869)

 ## Design Considerations:

 1. **Why Azure Functions?**
-We use Azure Functions for serverless, event-driven automation in our tool.
+   - We use Azure Functions for serverless, event-driven automation in our tool.
 This approach helps:
-    - Handle document processing and user story generation
+      - Handle document processing
+      - User story generation
-    - Provide real-time notifications and secure APIs
+      - Editing and prompting LLMs
-    - Ensure scalability and cost-efficiency
+      - Secure APIs with scalability and cost-efficiency
       - Integrate seamlessly with other Azure services

 2. **Why Privately Hosted LLMs/LVMs?**
-Using Gemini/OpenAI APIs would risk exposing enterprise data to third-party companies.
-Project Atlas deals with sensitive data, so we use Ollama and Azure VMs to privately host open-source LLMs/LVMs like LLama (3B, 7B) and LLAVA 7B parameter models to handle document inputs appropriately.
+   - Using Gemini/Grok APIs would risk exposing enterprise data to third-party companies.
+   - Project Atlas deals with sensitive data, so we use Ollama and Azure VMs to privately host open-source LLMs/LVMs like LLama (3B, 7B) and LLAVA 7B parameter models to handle document inputs appropriately OR Azure OpenAI is also a choice where we have enterprise grade security and cost effectiveness with ease of integration with Barclays.

 3. **Why Use RAGs (Retrieval Augmented Generation)?**
-RAG systems help us quickly find and use only the most relevant information from a large database.
-By using Vector search with Cosmos DB and limiting the amount of data given to the language model, RAG systems create more accurate and useful outputs.
+   - RAG systems help us quickly find and use only the most relevant information from a large database.
+   - By using Vector search with Cosmos DB and limiting the amount of data given to the language model, RAG systems create more accurate and useful outputs.
-This approach:
-    - Improves context relevance
-    - Reduces hallucinations in AI outputs
-    - Enables more accurate requirement extraction
-    - Maintains historical context for projects

-4. **Why Internal and External Context?**
+4. **Why Internal Context and AI Agent for External Context?**
-Requirement Gathering needs data from within the company (Business Team, DevOps Team, etc.) as well as from external markets, social trends, newer regulations, study groups, clients, and service providers.
-Both sources need to be accounted for, so we maintain separate internal and external contexts for each project.
+   - Requirement Gathering needs data from within the company (Business Team, DevOps Team, etc.) as well as from external markets, social trends, newer regulations, study groups, clients, and service providers.
+   - Both sources need to be accounted for, and thus we maintain internal and external contexts, and an AI agent helps search for the information missing from the internal contexts with the tool of web search.

 5. **Why and How Versioning with Blob Storage?**
-Project management involves drafting documents multiple times before approval.
-We use Azure Blob Storage for automatic version control.
-Documents are stored using Role-Based Access Control (RBAC), so only authorized employees can access the documents.
+   - Project management involves drafting documents multiple times before approval.
+   - We use Azure Blob Storage for automatic version control.
+   - Users from each team can track, manage, and restore versions, ensuring integrity, transparency, and accountability.

 # Tech stack